ATOMworkplace/FinanceCraft/README.md

 <h2>Conclusion</h2>
 <p>
-FinanceCraft demonstrates the effective integration of multiple <strong>technical indicators</strong> with a well-tuned <strong>Random Forest Classifier</strong> to predict next-day price movements.
+FinanceCraft demonstrates the effective integration of multiple <strong>trading algorithms and technical indicators</strong> with a well-tuned <strong>Random Forest Classifier</strong> to predict next-day price movements.
 It also incorporates fundamental backtesting logic, enabling comparison of the strategy’s returns against the broader market.
 </p>

 <p>